-Furthermore, when the Financial Instruments Business Operator is deemed to be not adequately staffed to properly conduct financial instruments business as a result of the examination of the submitted report, supervisors shall consider taking necessary measures, including issuing an order for business suspension based on Article 52(1) of the FIEA.
+Furthermore, when the Financial Instruments Business Operator is deemed to be not adequately staffed to properly conduct financial instruments business, etc. as a result of the examination of the submitted report, supervisors shall consider taking necessary measures, including issuing an order for business suspension based on Article 52(1) of the FIEA.

-It should be noted that if the Financial Instruments Business Operator is an individual person, supervisors shall examine the qualifications of the person from the above viewpoints, and as with the case of a corporation, they shall judge whether the person is sufficiently qualified, and take necessary supervisory actions.
+It should be noted that if the Financial Instruments Business Operator is an individual person, supervisors shall examine the qualifications of the person from the above viewpoints, and as with the case of a corporation, they shall judge whether the person is sufficiently qualified, etc.to properly operate financial instruments business and take necessary supervisory actions.